John C. Johnson, Jr.

 Private family services will be held at a later date.
 Memorial contributions may be made to Bonnie Lee Johnson, PO Box 2815, Merrifield, VA 22116.

-from the February 12, 2001 issue of The Country Chronicle
+From the April 3, 2000 issue of The Country Chronicle

 James Andrew Mellow